gittogethers/platzi/README.md

 - [Angular](https://platzi.com/ruta/web-angular/)

 ## Getting Started
+### The Application
+Go to and fork [this](https://github.com/ritarenee15/foodme-platzi) repository.
+This is also where you will submit your final application.

 ### New Relic Setup
 - First, create your free New Relic account [here](https://one.newrelic.com?utm_source=github&utm_medium=community&utm_campaign=global-fy25-q1-signups&utm_content=repo).
 - Get access to additional data and ingest through [New Relic for Students](https://newrelic.com/students?utm_source=github&utm_medium=community&utm_campaign=global-fy25-q1-kickoff_challenge&utm_content=repo).